 Below you will find a short introduction to the most celebrated festivities in Ecuador.
 Which are really worth being a part of, not only because of the culture involved but also for the food and friendliness of Ecuadorians.

 Photo by: Diego Tirira

 Carnaval is a festivity celebrated between the months of February and March.

 This festivity starts on Fast Thursday and ends on Ash Wednesday.
-Similarly, it serves as the last festivity filled with enjoyment before starting the fasting period.
+It serves as the last festivity filled with enjoyment before starting the fasting period.
 Furthermore, it coincides with ancient Ecuadorian festivities to honor nature’s fertility and the beginning of the blooming season.

-Most noteworthy this festivity of the Andes region honors the Inti, the Inca sun god.
-It is celebrated on June 21st, during the summer solstice; during this day the sun is at its highest point of the year on the equator.
-Inti Raymi is related directly to the harvest-time.
+Inti Raymi is a festivity of the Andes region to honor the Inti, the Inca sun god.
+It is celebrated on June 21st, during the solstice.
+This day the sun is at its highest point of the year on the equator.
+This festivity related directly to the harvest-time.

-Traditionally, food like beans, corn, potatoes, fruits, and the typical chicha drink are served on the Inti Raymi.
-Part of the food is saved until the end of feasting when it’s returned, as a token of gratitude, to mother earth, called Pacha Mama.
+Traditionally, food like beans, corn, potatoes, fruits, and the typical chicha drink are shared on Inti Raymi.
+Part of the food is saved until the end of feasting when it’s returned to mother earth, called Pacha Mama, as a token of gratitude for the great harvest, and to encourage her to begin a new, strong agricultural circle.

 Día de los Difuntos (Day of the Dead)

 Photo by: Daniel Arteaga